- Financial Aid Home

 - Verification of your file will first be required to ensure we have accurate information.
 Then, an Unusual Circumstances (Special Circumstances Petition) form and documents will be required prior to adjusting any data.

-- Apply early - Meet the March 2nd annual priority filing date.
+- Apply early - Meet the March 2nd Cal Grant Deadline.

-- Return all requested verification and follow-up documentation within two weeks, fully completed, and signed.
+- Upload all requested verification and follow-up documentation within two weeks, fully completed, and signed.

 - Keep grades up - Meet minimum Satisfactory Academic Progress standards.